xiangqianzsh/xapian_leaning/compare_keymaker_and_postingsource/readme.md

 # introduction
 This is a demo for testing the performance of PostingSource and KeyMaker.
+In our real data, the score of the documents is not ascending by docid.

-I generate 30 million documents, all documents contain term of t1, 1/2 of the documents contain term of t2, 1/3 of the documents contain term of t3, ..., 1/20 of the documents contain term of t20.
+We generate 30 million documents, all documents contain term of t1, 1/2 of the documents contain term of t2, 1/3 of the documents contain term of t3, ..., 1/20 of the documents contain term of t20.
 For simple, let the score of each document equals to the docid of the documents.
 The data looks like this
 ```
 id,content,score
 1,t1,1